Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 ---

-**Side note**: I wrapped this call to seqkit in a `parallel` iteration because during hours one of the participants noticed their output was returned in a different order than mine.
-By calling `seqkit subseq` line-by-line with the each GFF record as input (and using the `-k` flag) I'm insuring that the output order of the FASTA subsequences matches the input order of the desired GFF files.
-This is important given that we're pasting columns together below.
+**Side note**: I wrapped this call to seqkit in a `parallel` iteration because during office hours one of the participants noticed their output was returned in a different order than mine.
+By calling `seqkit subseq` line-by-line with the each GFF record as input (and using the `-k` flag) I'm insuring that the output order of the FASTA subsequences matches the input order of the desired GFF records.
+This is critical given that we're pasting columns together below.

 ---